MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 ms.localizationpriority: medium
 ---

-# PlayFab GDPR - Deleting and Exporting Player Data
+# PlayFab GDPR - Deleting and exporting player data

 **PlayFab** is committed to being **General Data Protection Regulation (GDPR)** compliant - and as your service provider, ensuring that we provide you with the hooks you need to allow **Players** to view or delete the data stored about them.